nedelec/cytosim-2017/tutorials/tutorial1.md

 ### Varying the time step

-One of the first control in any simulation is to check that the `time_step` does not affect the outcome of the calculation.
+One of the first control in any simulation is to check that the value of `time_step` does not affect the outcome of the calculation.
 This should be true as long as `time_step` is small enough.
 There is generally a certain value below which the numerical precision is sufficient.
 The value of this threshold is however different for each system, and one may not know it a priori.
+In fact, it really depends on how you analyze the outcome of the simulation.
 A usual strategy is then to run two simulations with different time steps, and to compare the outcome.
 If the result are different, then `time_step` is for sure is too big.
 Thus one can reduce the time step until this has no 'noticeable' effect on the outcome.

     set simul tutorial